MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-timer.md

 ## Accessibility guidelines
-The same guidelines for **[Button](control-button.md)**  apply because **Timer** is just a specialized button.
+The same guidelines for **[Button](control-button.md)** apply if users can interact with the **Timer**.

-> [!IMPORTANT]
+### Background timers
-> Controlling the **Timer** without direct user intervention is not supported for accessibility.
-For example, a timer can be visually hidden by positioning other controls above it or setting its **[Visible](properties-core.md)** property to **false**.
-The timer automatically starts when a screen is shown, and after some time, executes some action automatically.
-Currently, there is no general way to make this scenario accessible.
+Background timers are timers that run automatically and are hidden.
+These are used in a supporting role where the elapsed time is of little interest to the user.
+Example usages are to hide a notification message after a delay or to refresh data every minute.

-Other accessibility guidelines are as follows.
+Background timers should have **[Visible](properties-core.md)** set to false so that they are hidden from all users.

-### Timing
+### Timing considerations
-If a **Timer** is started or stopped automatically, consider if users have sufficient time to read and use content.
+If a **Timer** runs automatically, consider if users have sufficient time to read and use content.
 Keyboard and screen reader users may require more time to react to a timed event.

 Any one of these strategies is sufficient:
 * Allow users to cancel the timed event